OpenSimulationInterface/osi-documentation/traffic-participants.rst

 This use case will probably be relevant for modeling the ego vehicle, which includes the SUT.
 The traffic participant includes an arbitrary number of sensor models, which provide sensor data.
 Sensor data is another example of measured data as an interpretation of ground truth by the traffic participant.
-In contrast to host vehicle data, sensor data describes how sensors interpret the surroundings, for example, with lidar, camera, radar, or ultrasonic technology.
+In contrast to data describing the internal state of the vehicle, sensor data describes how sensors interpret the surroundings, for example, with lidar, camera, radar, or ultrasonic technology.
 The AD-function consumes measured data and outputs actuator-intention data.
 As with the prior example, OSI currently does not support actuator-intention data.